yashmit178/website/CONTRIBUTING.md

 (.venv) $ gunicorn --bind 127.0.0.1:8000 --worker-class aiohttp.GunicornWebWorker --reload pyslackersweb:app_factory
 ```

-Once that launches you can visit [localhost:8000](http://localhost:8000) in your browser and be in business.
+Once that launches you can visit [localhost:8000](http://localhost:8000) in your browser and you should probably be in business.

 ## Windows Systems